 Choosing The Right Visuals

-It takes time, effort and lots of research to understand who and what is the target of your campaign.
+It takes time, effort, and lots of research to understand who and what is the target of your campaign.
 Getting to know what’s going on in a person’s life will help determine the messaging and visuals.
 After all that research, it’s time to find the right image.
 How do you do that?

-When creating or finding the perfect images for your ads there are a couple things to always keep in mind.
+When creating or finding the perfect images for your ads there are a couple of things to always keep in mind.
 Is this a situation you can place your potential customer in?
 Does this fit with who you’re targeting?
 Is this image going to give the perception of life after using your product or service?

 For instance, one of our clients is a spine surgery center.
 The patients at this practice vary widely in age ranges, so we didn’t just pick one image to test – we picked multiple, including video.
-Each of these ads were meant to show life after they had visited the doctor.
+Each of these ads was meant to show life after they had visited the doctor.
 We even elude to the fact that they have come through the doctor’s office by having it visually appear as though they have come through the logo.

 Solving the Problem

 The intent with the majority of your potential customers should be to find a solution to their problem.
 So, when you have done all of your research and found the right images for your ads, the copy should reflect the solution you are providing them.
 If you have many solutions, then create even more ads that speak to those specific solutions.
 The more options you provide to solve their problems only increases the chances that your ads will resonate with your audience and increase your conversions.

 According to the 2017 HubSpot State of Inbound report, 63% of marketers stated that generating traffic and leads is one of their top marketing challenges.
 Followed by 40% who are trying to prove the ROI of their efforts.
 By taking the time to properly define a strategy and plan of action — such as the one listed above — there’s a high probability you can finally show proof that those Facebook ads you’re running are worth it.
 Just make sure you aren’t using vanity tactics when choosing your ad objectives!